freshjuice-dev/freshjuice.dev/_content/authors/zapalblizh.md

 signature: '<p>Stay curious,<br/><a href="https://zapparov.dev?utm_source=freshjuice">Aleksandr</a></p>'
 ---

-In my free time, I love to play chess, solve puzzles, play video games and gain new skills and knowledge.
+Aspiring software engineer in the making.
+Currently studying computer science and sharpening skills in software engineering.
+I enjoy exploring logic through chess, puzzles, and coding challenges, while also diving into video games as a way to spark new ideas.
+Always curious, always learning, and driven to build the tools of tomorrow.